o0Adrian/UserControls_with_an_MVC_APP/README.md

 The only thing that I changed from Line Indent's version is that I made it independent.

-**As mentioned:** a UserControl should not depend to a certain app, becuase it should have the capacity of being used in different apps.
+**As mentioned:** a UserControl should not depend to a certain app, because it should have the capacity of being used in different apps. (it's as if the *Text* componenet couldn't be used in any other Flet project because it can only be used in one project in specific... dumb right?)

 Please see/compare how I changed the *build* method as well as added the *AnimateSidebar* inside the UserControl, not outside as in the original version.